sramos9/elder_helper_frontend/README.md

 As a requester, the user may publish a new task to the task list.
 This uses a Create method.
 They may also choose to enter in a user's name and then see all posted tasks by that user.
 It is here that they may Update (PUT) or Destroy (DELETE) tasks.

 ##Struggles
 Authentication, many aspects of the process broke our code.
 Sometimes it would seem fixed, only to be broken again minutes later.
 We had a heroku fail and our database stopped working at some point, and had to get time with a teacher to troubleshoot the broken backend on heroku and get it working again.
+We also had a git issue with one of our repos, and had to ditch it in favor of a newer one.

 ## Future Goals
 -show which tasks have volunteers already, and make the number of volunteers a choice that is picked by the elder/creator.